chris-page-gov/mcp-analysis/README.md

 ## Getting Started

 1. **Open in Dev Container (Recommended)**
    - Install the Dev Containers extension and reopen this folder in the container.
-The startup script installs uv, configures `pnpm`, syncs Python dependencies into `.venv`, and installs Node dev dependencies.
+The startup script installs uv, configures `pnpm`, syncs Python dependencies into `.venv`, installs Node dev dependencies, and provisions Pandoc/XeLaTeX (including `texlive-lang-cjk`) for document exports.
 2. **Local setup (optional)**
    - Install Python 3.11+, uv, Node.js 20+, and pnpm 8+.
    - Run `uv sync` to create `.venv` and install Python tooling.